ansible/ansible-builder/docs/definition.rst

 Execution Environment Definition
 ================================

-You define the content of your Execution Environment in a YAML file.
+You define the content of your execution environment in a YAML file.
 By default, this file is called ``execution_environment.yml``.
 This file tells Ansible Builder how to create the Containerfile and build your container image.
-The Execution Environment definition file accepts four top-level sections: version, images, dependencies, and (optionally) additional_build_steps.
+The execution environment definition file accepts four top-level sections: version, images, dependencies, and (optionally) additional_build_steps.

 .. contents::
    :local: